-While at the edge C{quan} is rate controlled by policing or shaping, at the interior this C{quan} indicates the amount of capacity allocated (actually protected) to quantitative traffic if need arises.
+While at the edge C{quan} is the rate controlled by policing or shaping, at the interior this C{quan} indicates the amount capacity allocated (actually protected) to quantitative traffic.
 All the values can be different at different nodes.
-This kind of logical partitioning is helpful because capacity is never wasted even if portions of resources allocated to quantitative traffic are not used by VPN connections.
+This kind of logical partitioning is helpful because the capacity is never wasted even if portions of resources allocated to quantitative traffic are not used by VPN connections.
 The unused capacity naturally goes to the qualitative portion and enhances the best effort and other qualitative services.
 This is true at both the edge and in the interiors.
-C{shared} , as shown in Fig. 4, can be logically divided to multiple groups where each group supports a different range (Fig. 5).
+C{shared} , as shown in Figure 4, can be logically divided into multiple groups where each group supports a different range (Figure 5).
 As there might be multiple of such groups, for any group i we define the following notations: